ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated: Results

 For both scenarios (\ref{item:1}) and (\ref{item:2}) one finds $\mathrm{BR}(a \to \gamma\gamma) \approx 1$ since the one-loop processes $a \to \ell\ell$ are suppressed by many orders of magnitude.
 Moreover, since we assume $C_{gg} = 0$ in both cases, the production via meson mixing vanishes ($f_P = 0$), while $f_{\gamma\gamma} \neq 0$ thanks to the contribution from $C_{BB}$ and $C_{WW}$ to the effective ALP-photon coupling (see appendix \ref{sec:calculations}).
 The only difference between the two scenarios is that for (\ref{item:1}) there are no FCNCs and hence $f_{BK^{(\star)}} = 0$, whereas they give an important contribution for (\ref{item:2}).
 Likewise, the contribution of $f_{D\pi}$ vanishes for (\ref{item:1}) and gives a marginal contribution for (\ref{item:2}) (see appendix \ref{sec:calculations}).

-The existing exclusion limits and projected sensitivities for the two scenarios are compared in figure~\ref{fig:excl_BB_WW}.
-As expected, all experiments under consideration follow a similar pattern, with the shape of the (projected) exclusions dictated by the ALP decay length (which decreases for large couplings and large ALP masses) and the production cross section (which decreases for small couplings and large ALP masses).
+The existing exclusion limits and projected sensitivities for the two scenarios are compared in figure~\ref{fig:excl_BB_WW}.\footnote{Note that the slight differences in reach compared to Ref.~\cite{Dobrich:2019dxc} can be mainly attributed to the inclusion of $\eta^\prime$ decays and of a wider range of meson momenta.} As expected, all experiments under consideration follow a similar pattern, with the shape of the (projected) exclusions dictated by the ALP decay length (which decreases for large couplings and large ALP masses) and the production cross section (which decreases for small couplings and large ALP masses).
 Another notable feature in these plots is the low-mass cut-off in sensitivity for most future experiments.
 This cut-off results from the required separation distance between the two photons in the final state, which decreases for smaller ALP masses and correspondingly larger boost factors.

 One finds that in order to extend the reach towards smaller couplings, the decisive quantity is the assumed POT, which is largest for DUNE and SHiP.
 To make improvements towards larger couplings and masses, the beam energy and detector geometry are decisive.
 In particular, we observe that the contribution from rare $B$ meson decays in (\ref{item:2}) is especially relevant for experiments with $E_{\text{beam}} = 400\,\mathrm{GeV}$ and clearly favours off-axis experiments like SHADOWS as well as on-axis experiments with large angular coverage like SHiP.